ibm-cloud-docs/power-iaas/backup-strategies.md

 * For more information about the offering, see the [Cobalt Iron documentation](https://help.cobaltiron.com/wp-login.php){: extrnal}.
 * For issues related to backup and restore, reach out to Cobalt Iron by opening a service ticket via `support.cobaltiron.com`.

-If you encounter an issue related to Power Virtual Server or IBM Cloud, see Getting help and support](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
+If you encounter an issue related to Power Virtual Server or IBM Cloud, see [Getting help and support](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

 ## IBM i backup strategies
 {: #backup-ibmi}